nextcloud/notes/README.md

 ## :rocket: Installation
 In your Nextcloud, simply navigate to »Apps«, choose the category »Office«, find the Notes app and enable it.
 Then open the Notes app from the app menu.

 Nextcloud will notify you about possible updates.
-Please have a look at [releases](https://github.com/nextcloud/notes/releases) for a changelog.
+Please have a look at [CHANGELOG.md](CHANGELOG.md) for details about changes.

 ## :exclamation: Bugs